KyrioServices/kyrio-services-sdk-node/doc/Development.md

 ## <a name="release"></a> Release

-Formal release process consistents of few steps.
+The formal release process consistents of few steps.

+### Version the package
+- Update the version value in the package.json file
+- Update the CHANGELOG.md file to reflect the changes

-First of all it is required to tag guthub repository with a version number:
+You are required to tag the guthub repository with the version number in the package:

 ```bash
 git tag vx.y.y